dan-hoog/vscode_recent_history/readme.md

 Created with care by collaboration of OpenAI DeepResearch and Hatcher Plus team including Tim Growney and Dan Hoogterp.

+### Making and distribution a VSIX image
+Run vsce package
+In the root of your extension project (where package.json resides), run:

+bash
+Copy
+vsce package
+(or npx vsce package if installed locally)

+vsce will bundle everything into a single .vsix file (named something like publisher-name-version.vsix) based on what’s included or excluded in your .vscodeignore.
+If you have a README.md or CHANGELOG.md, they will be included automatically.
+By default, vsce excludes node_modules except production dependencies.
+If you want to exclude extra files (like .git or large dev dependencies), list them in .vscodeignore.

+5. Install or Share the .vsix File
+You can then distribute that generated .vsix to others or install it manually:

+Manual Installation in VS Code:

+Open the Extensions view (Ctrl+Shift+X / Cmd+Shift+X).
+Click the three-dot menu (top-right) → Install from VSIX...
+Select your .vsix file.
+Reload VS Code if prompted.
+Sharing:

+Anyone with the .vsix can install using the same steps.
+Alternatively, you can publish to the VS Code Marketplace if you want broader distribution (requires a free Microsoft account and a “publisher” set up in the Azure DevOps Marketplace).

 Send bug reports to fred_flint_33105@aol.com